 Small businesses – with under 50 employees – actually have the largest projected increase in revenue when they introduce a website – a huge £106 billion per year collectively.
 So it is actually the smallest businesses who could use a website the most to help them find customers and translate these into profits.

 If this isn’t convincing enough, we should also ask what makes a business ‘too small’ for a website?
-Even the smallest businesses still need to establish their reputation, find customers, and provide information to prospectives.
+Even the smallest businesses still need to establish their reputation, find customers, and provide information to prospective clients.
 Having too many interested customers isn’t a bad problem to have!

 6. It’s too expensive

 This isn’t true either.
-Twenti offers a diverse range of options and packages for different budgets, depending on what you need.
-Some businesses may only want a website and our reliable hosting, others might want content creation, social media setups, and detailed analytics.
+There are a diverse range of options and packages for different budgets on the market, depending on what you need.
+Some businesses may only want a website and hosting, others might want content creation, social media setups, and detailed analytics.

 7. My current website’s not great, but it does the job